Faculty Research Interests

 sets can be utilized to obtain these benchmarks in a more cost-effective manner.

 As computational chemistry is inherently multidisciplinary, there are plenty of opportunities for utilizing calculations in the elucidation of molecular structures, stabilities, and mechanisms.
 An example of a project in this direction would be the use of DFT (density functional theory) techniques to investigate organic light emitting diode (OLED) type complexes, and how varying the functional groups on the ligands affect properties such as fluorescence, structure or reactivity.
-A typical undergraduate project could also involve providing computational support to ongoing experimental research in the department.
+There are plenty of opportunities to provide computational support to ongoing experimental research in the department, for example, involving the quantum mechanical investigation of the structural and proton NMR properties of various cyclodiborazane derivatives synthesized in the Lesley laboratory.

 DR. JAMES K. KEARNS